 Myth #4: There is No Connection between Oral Health and Overall Health

-If you are someone who believes that oral health has nothing to do with our overall health, you couldn’t be any wrong.
+If you are someone who believes that oral health has nothing to do with our overall health, you couldn’t be wrong.
 Our mouth is a crucial part of our body.
-In fact, the mouth is the first place where most of the diseases show their symptoms.
-However, if you have gum disease which is unchecked, you probably would be swallowing a lot of bacteria that can harm other parts of the body.
-Many studies and researches have shown that there is a direct connection between oral diseases and heart-related diseases, diabetes, Alzheimer’s, and arthritis.
+The mouth is the first place where most of the diseases show their symptoms.
+However, if you have gum disease, which is unchecked, you probably would be swallowing many bacteria that can harm other parts of the body.
+Many studies and researches have shown a direct connection between oral diseases and heart-related diseases, diabetes, Alzheimer’s, and arthritis.
 So, if you want to live a disease-free life, make it a point to take care of your dental health.

 Myth #5: Flossing Creates a Gap Between the Teeth